25.14 Summary and Further Resources

 - Prefer Safe Rust: Rely on safe abstractions whenever possible.

-- Localize Unsafe Code: Confine unsafe operations to small blocks or modules that can be thoroughly reviewed.
+- Localize Unsafe Code: Restrict unsafe operations to small, well-reviewed areas.

-- Review and Test: Use tools like Miri and perform rigorous code reviews.
+- Review and Test: Use Miri, Valgrind, and thorough code reviews to catch memory errors.

 25.14.2 Further Reading

-- The Rustonomicon for an in-depth exploration of advanced unsafe topics.
+- Rustonomicon for a deep dive into advanced unsafe topics.

-- Rust Atomics and Locks by Mara Bos, a comprehensive low-level resource on concurrency.
+- Rust Atomics and Locks by Mara Bos, an excellent low-level concurrency resource.

 - Programming Rust by Jim Blandy, Jason Orendorff, and Leonora F.S.
-Tindall provides a detailed discussion of unsafe Rust with examples for its use.
+Tindall, which provides detailed coverage of unsafe Rust usage.

-Used judiciously, unsafe Rust offers the kind of low-level control found in C, while retaining Rust's safety benefits in the majority of your code.
+When applied thoughtfully, unsafe Rust provides the low-level control found in languages like C while still preserving Rust’s safety advantages in most of your code.